fdeblasio/pokeemerald-expansion/README.md

 - Followers will stop following you if you use the naming screen from the party menu.
 It will start to follow you again if you talk to it
 - One of the sprites on Mt.
 Chimney sometimes glitches
 - Newer moves don't have animations
-- AI_FLAG_ACE_POKEMON potentially broken in multi-battles (maybe only if both trainers have it)
 - If you help one of the Lilycove Pokémon Center ladies, the other lady thinks you've already helped her as well
-    - Could have something to do with this: sContestLadyPtr->id = LILYCOVE_LADY_CONTEST

 ### Potentially just savefile issues due to merging code/playing while hacking
 - Lilycove ladies crash the game